The Deligne-Riemann-Roch isomorphism: Deligne--Riemann--Roch isomorphisms

 \section{Deligne--Riemann--Roch isomorphisms}

-In this section, all the $S$-schemes are supposed to verify the condition $(C_{n})$, for some $n$, except for base changes $S^{\prime}\to S$.
+In this section, all the $S$-schemes are assumed to satisfy the condition $(C_{n})$, for some $n$, except possibly for base changes $S^{\prime}\to S$.
 The goal of this section is to formulate the various properties one might expect from a functorial Riemann--Roch theorem.
 These are encapsulated in the notion of Deligne--Riemann--Roch isomorphism, abbreviated as DRR isomorphism.
 In this section, we follow the framework and terminology from \textsection\ref{subsubsec:base-change-conventions} regarding base-change compatibility.